Entanglement on Two Bloch Spheres: Exploring Two-Qubit Stabilizer Group Structure

-In this work we have been developing the graphical representation of pure two-qubit states on two Bloch Spheres.
-We have shown a way to connect algebraic state form (ket vector, density matrix) with the graphical representation.
+In this work we have been developing the graphical representation of pure two-qubit states on two Bloch Spheres focusing on maximally entangled stabilizer states.
+We have shown a way to connect algebraic state form (density matrix) with the graphical representation.
 This is done via the stabilizer group of the state.
 Stabilizer group translates in a straightforward way into both algebraic and graphical form.
-To obtain density matrix from a stabilizer group one just needs to sum the group members.
+To obtain density matrix from a stabilizer group one just needs to sum the group members and normalize the state.
 To obtain the graphical representation one just needs to interpret the group members as co-aligned coordinate axes.

-Although in this work the correspondence is shown only for stabilizer states, it can be extended to arbitrary pure states as any pure state may be expressed through stabilizer states.
-Moreover, the graphical method discussed here is also built on stabilizer state representations, which are used as building blocks to represent arbitrary pure states.
+Although in this work the correspondence is explicitly shown only for stabilizer states, it can be extended to arbitrary pure states as any pure state may be expressed through stabilizer states.

 This work brings us closer to two Bloch Sphere visualization that is intuitive and easy to manipulate.
-Already as they are, the correspondences described in this work allow for exploration of non-trivial symmetries in two-partite Hilbert space and visual analysis of quantum circuits.
+It also makes the graphical representations more accessible to quantum computing and quantum foundations communities.
+The correspondences described in this work allow for exploration of non-trivial symmetries in two-partite Hilbert space and visual analysis of quantum operations.

-The correspondence between stabilizer group and graphical representation might be understood if one interprets Bloch Sphere as a visualization of what kinds of rotation leave the state unchanged.
+The relationship between the stabilizer group and the two Bloch Sphere representation can be understood as, respectively, encoding and depicting the symmetries of rotations that leave the state unchanged.